qdrant/landing_page/qdrant-landing/content/blog/qdrant-x-dust-how-vector-search-helps-make-work-work-better-stan-polu-vector-space-talk-010.md

   - Vector Search
   - OpenAI
 ---
-> *"We ultimately chose Quadrant due to its open-source nature, strong performance, being written in Rust, comprehensive documentation, and the feeling of control.”*\
+> *"We ultimately chose Qdrant due to its open-source nature, strong performance, being written in Rust, comprehensive documentation, and the feeling of control.”*\
 -- Stanislas Polu
 >

-Stanislas Polu is the Co-founder and an engineer at Dust.
-He had previously sold a company to Stripe and spent 5 years there from 80 to 3000 people.
+Stanislas Polu is the Co-Founder and an Engineer at Dust.
+He had previously sold a company to Stripe and spent 5 years there, seeing them grow from 80 to 3000 people.
 Then pivoted to research at OpenAI on large language models and mathematical reasoning capabilities.
 He started Dust 6 months ago to make work work better with LLMs.

 ***Listen to the episode on [Spotify](https://open.spotify.com/episode/2YgcSFjP7mKE0YpDGmSiq5?si=6BhlAMveSty4Yt7umPeHjA), Apple Podcast, Podcast addicts, Castbox.
 You can also watch this episode on [YouTube](https://youtu.be/1vKoiFAdorE).***